Banyan in Lomteuheakal

-Fig trees (Ficus) have more than 850 species and are very diverse – smaller plants, shrubs and also trees, which grow in tropics all around the world.
-Several kinds of fig trees belong to largest trees in the world, such as the Millenium Tree in Maria Aurora (Philippines) which has a trunk circumference of some 32 – 45 m.
+Fig trees (Ficus) have more than 850 species and are very diverse – smaller plants, shrubs, and also trees, which grow in tropics all around the world.
+Several kinds of fig trees belong to the largest trees in the world, such as the Millenium Tree in Maria Aurora (Philippines) which has a trunk circumference of some 32 – 45 m.

 Banyans of Tanna

-Some of the largest Chinese banyans (locally called nepuk) grow on Tanna – gorgeous island in Vanuatu.
+Some of the largest Chinese banyans (locally called nepuk) grow on Tanna – a gorgeous island in Vanuatu.
 Sometimes there is mentioned that these trees belong to Ficus prolixa species.

 This island has preserved its own traditional way of life, which elsewhere in Oceania is remembered just in the books and tales from the 19th century.
-Here still are revered ancient rites, locals believe that spirits of deceased still travel their mysterious ways, and, of course, the giant banyan trees still serve as the centres of traditional villages.
+Here still are revered ancient rites, locals believe that spirits of the deceased still travel their mysterious ways, and, of course, the giant banyan trees still serve as the centers of traditional villages.

 Banyan in Lomteuheakal has a single central trunk which looks very impressive.
 Wondermondo has not found information about the circumference of this tree but there are multiple images with people standing next to the tree.
-Thus it is easy to compare the height of people with the diameter of the tree: diameter of tree is at least 8 m but most likely a bit more.
+Thus it is easy to compare the height of people with the diameter of the tree: the diameter of the tree is at least 8 m but most likely a bit more.
 Thus we can assume that its circumference is 26 m or more.